Why Americans are so Violent

 ―H. Rap Brown

 The widely-shared myth among Americans is that freedom means little or no government involvement in our lives, that we would still be living in a Jeffersonian nation of small towns, family farms, and sturdy yeomanry if only the government would get off our backs.
-The only recourse we have against government is the nullification of state authority.
+And the only recourse we have against government is the nullification of state authority.
 We cling to this misconception like we cling to our guns and religion.
 In fact, the myth is inseparable from guns and religion as agents of that nullification.
 But, “…it is the state and the rule of law than make modern life possible.
 Its absence—not its presence—“creates conditions for new cycles of horrific violence.”
 In America violence has been used to protect “the American, the southern, the white Protestant, or simply the established middle-class way of life and morals.”
+In other words, violence upholds tradition.
+I am arguing that in the case of the United States, violence has historically been critical to maintain tradition and order even though violence was essential to gaining independence, overturning slavery, and ending Jim Crow, to cite three examples.
+It was only when repressive violence became untenable that oppression ended.

 This is because Americans have not directed their violent ways against their government.
 They raise bloody hell, but with the one glaring exception they don't rebel against their country.
 Political, economic and cultural stability have proven enduring.
 And here’s the killer: violence has been the key to this.
 Quite the opposite of what you would think, that violence of any sort would be destructive and destabilizing, American violence (most of it, at any rate) has served as a stabilizing force and have been important girders of our political equilibrium.
 For most of our history, it’s been a happy marriage, violence and stability, though the Civil War was a particularly nasty trial separation, and even there the parties reconciled, more or less.